boyac/boyac/README.md

 **When I'm not in front of a computer screen doing research or trading**, I'm probably eating, traveling, or crossing off another item on my bucket list.

 ![alt tag](/image/90bps.png)

-If you have enough capital pool and willing to pay 90 bps for using this strategy, please reach out to discuss further.
+If you have enough capital and willing to pay 90 bps for operating this strategy, please reach out to discuss further.
 (This is an original investment strategy)

 #### Goals in 2021